 and I could attend more closely to the RF chassis with its sync and tuner

-and so it was observable on the CRO.
-At medium to low contrast settings
+which was observable on the CRO.
+At medium to low contrast settings there

-there was a severe 50c/s ripple on the sync pulses.
-This wasn't present
+was a severe 50c/s ripple on the sync pulses.
+This wasn't present in the

-in the video coming out of the 6AL5, so had to be associated with the 6AU6
+video coming out of the 6AL5, so had to be associated with the 6AU6 video

 it considerably.
 Again I had to do a mod, and permanently connect a 10uF